 To create a Reply design:

 From the Signatures page, scroll to the signature on which you want to base the Reply design.
-Open the Actions menu at the bottom of the signature, and select Duplicate.
+Click the three-dot icon and select Duplicate.
+If you are in the Classic Signature Editor, you should click Actions in the left panel and select Duplicate from there.

-In the pop-up, type a name for the new design (e.g., Reply Signature), and click Duplicate signature.
+In the pop-up, type a name for the duplicate (e.g., Reply Signature), and, if relevant, the organization you'd like the duplicate to appear in.
+Click Duplicate.
 The duplicated signature is added to the Signatures page.

 Click Edit to open the Signature Editor for the duplicated signature.